comodojo/wpapi/README.md

 ## Usage example

-Getting recent posts from a blog:
+Getting recent posts from a blog and adding a new one:

 ```php
 try {